-· Responses came from farms located across the state, including all but two of North Carolina's 100 counties.
+Responses came from farms located across the state, including all but two of North Carolina's 100 counties.

-of respondents said that reliable ingli-speed interiors.
-Since it is said "not important." or "very important" to conduct business at the farm, while just 1% said "not important." of respondents said that reliable high-speed internet is "extremely important"
+90% of respondents said that reliable high-speed internet is clearly or "very important" to conduct business at the farm, while just 1% said "not important." of respondents said that reliable high-speed internet is "extremely important"